Fluoride in Drinking Water: What You Need to Know

 - Call your water service provider and ask them.

 - If you're on a well, you should have your water tested or test it yourself.
-You can buy kits on Amazon.
 Just make sure that they test for fluoride.

 If your water is fluoridated, you have a few options.